×

 • Russian is spoken as a national language in: Russia.

 You will also get to know the continents where Mongolian and Russian speaking countries lie.
-Based on the number of people that speak these languages, the position of Mongolian language is not available and position of Russian language is 7.
+Based on the number of people that speak these languages, the position of Mongolian language is 26 and position of Russian language is 7.
 Find all the information about these languages on Mongolian and Russian.

 Mongolian and Russian Language History